Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-drivetrain-components.typ

     [
     #nb_heading([X-Drive], level: 2)
     This drivetrain is the most unique on this list because of its frame.
 It is a holonomic chassis, which means that is has the same freedom of movement as the mecanum drive.
 However, it uses omni wheels at 45$degree$ angles instead of mecanum wheels.
-    #nb_admonition(type: "warning")[
+    #nb_admonition(
+      type: "warning",
+    )[
       This drivetrain is very difficult to build correctly, and usually requires custom plastic pieces #footnote[See #link("https://wiki.purduesigbots.com/hardware/misc.-vex-parts#plastic-gussets") for more information.] in order get the angles to line up.
       ]
     #nb_pro_con(
       pros: [
       - can strafe